-57. Variable remuneration linked to the company and the director's performance, the award of shares, options or any other right to acquire shares or to be remunerated on the basis of share price movements, and membership of long-term savings schemes such as pension plans should be confined to executive directors.
+57. Remunerations of executive directors should be based on variable remunerations depending on the company's and on director's performance, including the award of shares, options or any other rights over shares or instruments based on share price, and long-term savings schemes such as pension plans, retirement or other social welfare systems.

 The company may consider the share-based remuneration of non-executive directors provided they retain such shares until the end of their mandate.
-The above condition will not apply to any shares that the director must dispose of to defray costs related to their acquisition.
+The above condition will not apply to any shares that the director must dispose of, as the case may be, to defray costs related to their acquisition.